AcePine/AcePine/README.md

 🌟 Key Skills:
 My skill set encompasses building customer trust and loyalty, effective communication, statistical data analysis, and proficiency in tools like Python, SQL, Tableau and data visualization tools (seaborn, Matplotlib, plotly).
 Being a digital native, I bring a unique perspective, bridging the gap between traditional and emerging financial markets.

-🎓 Education:
-While pursuing a Bachelor of Science in Information Systems Management at the University of Akron, I've completed a comprehensive Data Analytics Program at the TripleTen School of Data Science, equipping me with hands-on experience in Python, EDA, Statistical Data Analysis, Business Analytics, SQL, and Advanced Excel, through applied projects.

 🌐 Let's Connect:
 I'm passionate about connecting with like-minded professionals who value innovation, data-driven decision-making, and the evolving world of finance and technology.
 Let's connect!